 Another Hansa Halloween sale appeared in the opioids section.
 Vendor ElectricMistress was selling a special 3g uncut black tar heroin.
 Like many vendors, ElectricMistress listed this $360 drug as “the best on the market”.

-This vendor comes highly recommended for their stealth, generosity (they always include extra product according to reviews), and customer service.
+This vendor comes highly recommended for their stealth, generosity (they always include extra products according to reviews), and customer service.

 If you are looking to continue carving out some nice savings, look no further than Pastebin.
 Pastebin offered a Halloween special on their pro accounts.
 For a limited time, Lifetime Pro accounts were 40% off.